 Problem solved – just stay out for 90 days and you’re good to go again.

-Want to stay in Europe?
+Want to stay in Europe for more than 90 days?
 Then you need to study that Schengen map carefully.
 It’s time to find a non-Schengen European country.

 Personally, in the summer I love to head to Ireland or the UK.
-Ireland allows Americans and many other 90 days visa-free on entry, so that covers your Schengen reset.
+Ireland is an EU member, but not in the Schengen zone and it allows Americans and many other 90 days visa-free on entry.
+That covers your Schengen reset.
 (And my brother lives there, so I’m very partial to that option so I can cuddle my niece and nephew down in West Cork.)

 You can also head to the non-EU Balkan countries like Montenegro, Serbia, and Bosnia, which are lovely and inexpensive.
 Albania is gorgeous, the friendliest place I’ve ever visited, and it offers Americans and others the option to stay for a full year without applying for a visa or residency.